Here’s whats new at

 *Winter Recess: December 22nd - January 2nd (two weeks)

 NESTLINGS PROGRAM: Our newest Nestlings Program is for new (or new again) mamas!
-Coming Spring 2026, our first-ever outdoor enrichment program designed for littles 12 month + and their caregivers!
+Coming Spring 2026, our first-ever outdoor enrichment program designed for littles 12 months + and their caregivers!
 Get outside, play and explore with your babe in a safe environment and among fellow parents, nannies, and caregivers!
 This program offers guidance, community, and support in parenting and outdoor care that align with the Grateful Gathering values.
 Hosted by Director Mackenzy and her son, Kemper!
-Be on the lookout for soft opening details coming soon!

 If you have a book you’d like to recommend, please send us a message through Brightwheel!